django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ## Default passwords

 Many pieces of software are shipped with easy-to-guess default passwords, with the expectation that whoever installs and administers the software will change the password.
-Many **admin**s forget this step, however.
+Many admins forget this step, however.

 Your goal: